 Board of Directors

-Curtis Donaldson, Founder and CEO
+Curtis Donaldson, Managing Director and Founder

 Rick Richard, Chairman